WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 ### Input

-See the section on [input](input.html) for detail on sending user input from your application into RmlUi contexts.
+See the section on [input](input.html) for detail on sending user input from your application into APUI contexts.

 ### On-demand rendering (power saving mode)
-{:#on-demand-rendering}

 In the graphics world we can roughly divide applications into two groups.

 1. Applications that aim to pump out as many frames as possible, as fast as possible, such as games.
 2. Other applications that only redraw their window when their contents change, to reduce CPU usage and power consumption.

-RmlUi provides utilities to handle either of these cases, to suit the target application's requirements.
-Users of RmlUi control their own update loop, thus, doing it the first way is as simple as running the context update and rendering in a loop, without delay.
+APUI provides utilities to handle either of these cases, to suit the target application's requirements.
+Users of APUI control their own update loop, thus, doing it the first way is as simple as running the context update and rendering in a loop, without delay.
 On the other hand, the second approach requires some support from the library side, because the application needs to know e.g. when animations are happening or when a text cursor should blink.

 #### Loop update triggers